-Maybe I got the title after viewing the scary preview of the movie Snow White and the Huntsman which is coming out June first.
+Maybe I got the title after viewing the scary preview of the movie which is coming out June first.
 No dwarfs to be seen.
 Definitely not for children.

 Wikipedia says “Round convex mirrors called Oeil de Sorcière (French for “sorcerer’s eye”) were a popular luxury item from the 15th century onwards, shown in many depictions of interiors from that time.
 With 15th century technology, it was easier to make a regular curved mirror (from blown glass) than a perfectly flat one.”

 And of course they mention the Arnolfini Portrait by Jan van Eyck which everyone is familiar with but may not know the painting’s title.
 See the convex mirror in the details if you click on the Arnolfini Portrait link and scroll to the section Mirror.